 Consider Your Options

-Partners who show controlling behaviors are more likely to use physical violence or sexual violence, according to research by Diddy Antai published in 2011 in "BMC Public Health."
+Partners who show controlling behaviors are more likely to use physical or sexual violence.
 Even if things have not escalated to this point, you do have options if you are unhappy.
-Seek professional assistance including legal advice to work through your options if the control is beyond the point of repairing the relationship, or if your spouse shows no intention of changing.
-If you are being physically abused or are afraid violence may occur, seek assistance at a local shelter, from a friend or through family.
-And if things do get heated or violent, contact authorities to ensure you remain safe.
+Get legal advice to work through your options if you feel the relationship is beyond repair or your spouse shows no intention of changing.
+If you are being physically abused or are afraid violence may occur, seek assistance at a local shelter, friends or family.
+And if things do get heated or violent, contact authorities to protect your own safety.